ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * The terms and concepts of pub/sub group communication with CoAP, as described in {{I-D.ietf-core-coap-pubsub}}.

-A party interested to participate in group communication as well as already participating as a group member is interchangeably denoted as "Client", "pub/sub client" or "node".
+A party interested in participating in group communication as well as already participating as a group member is interchangeably denoted as "Client", "pub/sub client", or "node".

 * Group: a set of nodes that share common keying material and security parameters to protect their communications with one another.
 That is, the term refers to a "security group".
 This is not to be confused with an "application group", which has relevance at the application level and whose members are in this case the Clients acting as Publishers and/or Subscribers for a topic.

+Examples throughout this document are expressed in CBOR diagnostic notation without the tag and value abbreviations.

 # Application Profile Overview {#overview}